FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 </p>
 <br></br>

-In fact, if you run a Google search on a movie, tv show, actor, director or anything movie/tv related, chances are you will see IMDb consistently popping in the top 3 search results.
+In fact, if you run a Google search on a movie, TV show, actor, director or anything movie/TV related, chances are you will see IMDb consistently popping in the top 3 search results.

 So… who are these people? 🤔